LiranOG/Granite/README.md

 ---

-## 🌀 VORTEX: The Interactive WebGL Frontend
+## 🌀 VORTEX: The Interactive WebGL Simulator

 While **GRANITE** serves as the uncompromising C++ supercomputing backend for solving the full non-linear CCZ4 field equations, data visualization of such immense multi-dimensional tensors has historically been a bottleneck.
 To bridge this gap, we have developed **VORTEX ETERNITY**, located in the [`viz/vortex_eternity/`](./viz/vortex_eternity/) directory.